agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/avoid-deep-nesting.md

 You might recognize that as the formula to calculate the number of days in February.
 Most of the time February has 28 days, but sometimes, on a leap year it has 29.

 The above conditional expression is correct.
 However, it is a bit tricky to read, particularly inside the century test level, to notice that there is a condition where nothing is set.
-(There is no ‘else’ on the year % 100 condition.)
+(There is no 'else' on the year % 100 condition.)

 The same expression can be rewritten in this form: